 You will also take one Widening Horizons Module which you choose from a wide variety from across the university.

 Detailed descriptions of first year modules

-You will continue to study history and culture from 1890 to the present in core modules but you will also develop your own interests - political, sociological, literary or multicultural - by selecting 40 credits of specialist options modules.
+You will continue to study history and culture, but you will also develop your own interests - political, sociological, literary or multicultural - by selecting 40 credits of specialist options modules.

 Detailed descriptions of second year modules

 You will spend the third year in North America .
 You will begin research for your dissertation this year and the year counts towards your final degree.
 Please note, you must pass the second year course with a mark of at least 50% to be eligible for study abroad.

 You will have the opportunity to study with one of our exchange partner Universities, where you will be free to select from a wide range of American and Canadian civilisation courses.